 I have clearly a brighter face tone and a better glow!!
 It’s especially visible around the cheek, jaw line, around the temple, and on the face contour in general, the veil of hair is gone!
 And even the pores on my nose got clean!
 Oh yes, maybe I should also show you all the hair that was removed!!!

 Not so surprising to see so much differences between before and after!

 Maybe it’s only me but I feel like the final massage had even a face lifting effect!

 It was my first time trying and I truly enjoyed it:

 - The service is very relaxing; in the hands of the experienced barber, I never felt anxious or scared while the blade was glided on my face.
 And the treatment doesn’t involve friction at all.
 Massage was amazing.

 - The treatment was respectful of my sensitive skin: it’s really important for me that no irritation is felt during and especially after the service.

 - My skin was very soft and smooth afterward, not only for the day but everyday after; I guess it’s because it helps the cosmetic products to penetrate better each time I do skincare.
 Brighter complexion and soft touch make me feel like my skin got rejuvenated!

 I created a FAQ part for this service as it’s still controversial.
 Personally I really liked it and recommend to other women.
-If you want to try in the salon I went, I arrange a free booking service from here:

 All the pictures of this page were shot by my friend Kazu Matsuo, that I’d like to thank a lot.
 Kazu is a triliangual (Jp, Fr, En) freelance photographer who knows how to capture people’s natural smiles but is also very skilled to communicate beauty and emotions through photography in sports scenes or landscapes.
 You can see his work on his website or facebook.
 Contact him if you are looking for a personal photographer during your trip to Japan to immortalize memories!